RobertSundling/neato-botvac/README.md

 As of February 8, 2025, the neato.cloud certificate [still has not been renewed according to crt.sh](https://crt.sh/?q=neato.cloud).
 Previously, the certificate was regularly renewed weeks in advance.
 Also, the official Neato Robotics download site now returns "Access Denied" messages when trying to obtain the firmware image files.

-This does not bode well, and unfortunately, almost certainly means that the true end of life for this firmware is indeed **February 19, 2025**.
+This does not bode well and, unfortunately, almost certainly means that the true end of life for this firmware is indeed **February 19, 2025**.
 One of the methods in the [advanced methods](#advanced-methods) section will likely need to be used to bypass the firmware expiration date going forwards.

 ## Document revisions